wierkstudio/ciphereditor/README.md

 ## Your playground for cryptography, coding & data

-ciphereditor is a web app for cryptography, coding and data.
-It encourages beginners and pros alike to explore new operations and build own workflows on top of them without relying on detached bulky tools – [ciphereditor.com](https://ciphereditor.com)
+ciphereditor is a web app for cryptography, coding and data encouraging beginners and pros alike to explore new operations and build own workflows – [ciphereditor.com](https://ciphereditor.com)

 ## How to navigate the source code